prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 leader of the movement is seduced, however unwillingly, by plutocratic politics.
 The second reason the League fails is that the seat it “buys” on the tariff commission has already been bought by the railroad---even though it is Magnus’s own son, Lyman.
-Thus another sense in which the movement, and more specifically its legitimation within the existing structures of government, is co-opted in advance by the capitalist basis of political power, just as existing alternative forms of social
+Again the movement, and more specifically its legitimation within the existing structures of government, is co-opted in advance by the capitalist basis of political power, just as existing alternative forms of social